c-ola/minisrc-assembler/README.md

 # minisrc-assembler
-Assembler for mini-src instructions\
+Customizable RISC Assembler.
 Made this for ELEC374 Digital Systems Engineering

-Automatically outputs to hex
+NOTE: Only outputs to hex

 ## Usage
 ```sh